 Long took her knowledge and passion for crypto directly to state legislators and was joined by other entrepreneurs along the way.
-They found a champion in state representative Tyler Lindholm, who shaped potential legislation as a way to replace state income lost by the underperforming coal industry, his approach gaining favor with his colleagues.
+They found a champion in-state representative Tyler Lindholm, who shaped potential legislation as a way to replace state income lost by the underperforming coal industry, and this approach gained favor with his colleagues.

 While some of the laws passed by the Wyoming state legislature are procedural in nature, here we cover those most relevant to you as a consumer or blockchain entrepreneur.

-During the 2017 initial coin offering (ICO) boom, the Securities and Exchange Commission (SEC) began publishing guidance on whether ICOs violated securities law.
-One Wyoming crypto bill is H.B.
-70. House Bill (H.B.)
-70 creates a framework for token sales in Wyoming to be classified as utility tokens by complying with certain conditions, including (but not limited to):
+During the 2017 Initial Coin Offering (ICO) boom, the Securities and Exchange Commission (SEC) began publishing guidance on whether ICOs violated securities law.
+One Wyoming crypto bill is House Bill 70 (H.B.
+70), which creates a framework for cryptocurrency token sales in Wyoming to be classified as utility tokens when they comply with certain conditions, including but not limited to:

-Tokens having a consumptive purpose, exchangeable for goods or services or rights thereto
+and giving tokens a consumptive purpose, exchangeable for goods or services or the rights thereto.

 The First Crypto Bank

 Another notable Wyoming blockchain bill is H.B.
-74. This bill allowed Kraken Financial to receive a state bank charter.
+74, which was the bill that allowed Kraken Financial to receive a state bank charter.

 This distinction addresses a number of problems for the cryptocurrency industry.
 Many companies have had a difficult time getting banks to hold their funds and digital assets and to provide banking services.

-They can now be a national money transmitter, without having to obtain a license from all fifty states separately.
+SPDIs can now be a national money transmitter, without having to obtain a license from those states that require one.

 They can offer banking and qualified custody for digital assets for any company and integrate with federal payment systems.

-They can create new types of financial products for their customers, like cryptocurrency backed debit cards, retirement accounts, and wealth management services.
+They can create new types of financial products for their customers, such as cryptocurrency-backed debit cards, retirement accounts, and wealth management services.